Abhigyan001/track-progress-frontend/README.md

 * Add more models

 ## Live Demo & Deployment
-The project has been deployed with [Heroku](https://track-progress-frontend.herokuapp.com/)
+The project has been deployed with Heroku.
+Live Demo(https://track-progress-frontend.herokuapp.com/)

-Make sure you are running the backend api on 'https://localhost:3000'

 ### Install Procedure

-* First clone the track-progress-api project and start rails server.
-You can access the backend files here: [Backend Files](https://github.com/Abhigyan001/track-progress-api)

 * Clone this repo:
   - Clone with SSH: